pgxn/pgxnclient/docs/usage.rst

 The database connection options are similar to the ones in load_, with the difference that the variable :envvar:`PGDATABASE` doesn't influence the database name.

+See the install_ command for details about the command arguments.

 .. warning::
     At the time of writing, :program:`pg_regress` on Debian and derivatives is